eam-00/Linux-Notes/vCenter/add-file-system.md

 2. Right click on the server from the inventory
 3. Select Edit Settings
 4. Add New Device > Select > Hard Disk
+5. The new HDD will be of 16 GB of size
 - On the server run:

 ``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan ; done``